amacian/ACFAttackSwap/README.md

 # ACFAttackSwap
-This repository includes the code in C++ of the attacks to the Adaptive Cuckoo Filter by forcing a degradation due to continuous swapping of the hash functions in one or several buckets as used for the paper:
+This repository includes the code in C++ of the attacks to the Adaptive Cuckoo Filter by forcing a degradation due to continuous swapping of the hash functions or elements in one or several buckets as used for the paper:

 P. Reviriego, A. Sánchez-Macian, S. Pontarelli, S. Liu and F. Lombardi, "Attacking Adaptive Cuckoo Filters: Too Much Adaptation Can Kill You", under submission to *IEEE Transactions on Network and Service Management*